Get,

 How to Use Harad

-Harad can be used in many ways for its various properties as follows:
+Harad can be used in several ways depending on its intended benefit:

-• The fruit paste can be applied to the skin
+• Topically: The paste made from Harad fruit can be applied directly to the skin.

 You must consult a qualified doctor before taking harad or any herbal supplements.
 Likewise, do not discontinue or replace an ongoing treatment of modern medicine with an ayurvedic/herbal preparation without consulting a qualified doctor.

-Did you know Harad might help relieve the cough as well?
-Due to its antimicrobial nature, the fruit of Harad is roasted and might be used as a potential medicine for cough.
+Did you know harad might help relieve the cough as well?
+Due to its antimicrobial nature, the fruit of harad is roasted and might be used as a potential medicine for cough10.

 Dr. Smita Barode, B.A.M.S, M.S.

-Harad showed no side effects on rats during animal studies.3 Insufficient data were reported on the major side effect of harad use in humans.
+Harad showed no side effects on rats during animal studies3.
+Insufficient data were reported on the major side effects of harad use in humans.
 However, if you experience any side effects after using harad, reach out to your healthcare provider immediately.

 Also, avoid using harad for its health benefits without consulting your healthcare provider.
 It will help you avoid side effects.